 They bravely enter the ring.

 Snarlene is a good solid farmer’s Daughter, even if she’s not.
-I would expect to see the red welly-rings around both of her formidable iron calves.
+You would expect to see the red welly-rings around both of her formidable iron calves.
 She’s of sturdy frame and could easily carry a bullock on her dense shoulders, whilst simultaneously hefting a wet bale of hay under each arm, as she pushes a broken-down tractor up a hill with her ass.

 Lil’ Miss Hell is a different matter entirely.
 More compact and fiery, she is a wiry, intellectual sort, yet used to digging turf down the bogs of East Tyrone, whilst chomping on thin ham sandwiches, drinking cold tea from a lemonade bottle, and singing Geordie Hanna tracks.
-Quick, agile and astute, Miss Hell’s strengths lie in both rapid movement, and an overwhelming desire to put manners on her opponent.
+Quick, agile and astute, Miss Hell’s strengths lie in both rapid movement and speech, and an overwhelming desire to put manners on her opponent.

 The fight begins.